Neroware/RpgProject2020/README.md

 # Project2020
-A RPG game for Pixel Art Lovers.
+An RPG for Pixel Art Lovers.
 Finally a game that doesn't judge you for playing LIKE YOU WANT...
 (That's our motto)

 "Project2020" is only the working title, we'll come up with a real name when development is nearly finished!